ML-based approach to classification and generation of structured light propagation in turbulent media: Beam propagation in random media

-Figure~\ref{fig:dataset_overview} summarizes the structured-light dataset used in the learning experiments \cite{Avramov-Zamurovic:23}.
-The left block shows the $15$ source patterns that define the class alphabet while the right block shows the corresponding propagated intensity patterns under the default random-medium setting.
+\paragraph{Statistics of developed speckle.} Fig.~\ref{fig:dataset_overview} visualizes the dataset construction.
+The left block shows the $15$ incident source patterns obtained from the OAM superposition alphabet of \cite{Avramov-Zamurovic:23}.
+The right block shows representative propagated intensity patterns generated in this work from those incident beams under the random-medium setting specified above.
 This comparison makes explicit the visual transition from structured source-scale variation to turbulence-induced speckle corruption.

 To gain intuition on the structure of the wavebeams, we recall results on the long distance speckle patterns.
 In that regime, wavefields are governed by mean-zero complex Gaussian distributions, which implies exponential statistics for the intensity~\cite{garnier2016fourth, bal2024complex}.
 Such field distributions are uniquely determined by their correlation function obeying a diffusion equation.
 Specifically, the statistical average of the intensity, $\mathbb{E}I(x)$ is given by $G(z^3,\cdot)\ast I_0$, where $I_0$ is the initial intensity and $G(t,x)$ is the fundamental solution to the diffusion equation